Safe Harbour Scheme

 Several support structures have been implemented at Queen's to promote a safe, supportive and professional work environment.
 Some staff may never have any need of an anti-harassment advisor, or a professional misconduct investigation and that is certainly a good thing.
 However, the need for a confidential* service to allow staff to raise concerns about their work environment outside of the existing line-management structure has been raised by respondents to the School Survey.
 In response to this need, the school has implemented this new scheme, appointing four members of academic staff as 'safe harbours'.

-*Please note: confidentiality is not assured in cases where there exists an unacceptable risk to a member of staff, student or to the institution)
+*Please note: confidentiality is not assured in cases where there exists an unacceptable risk to a member of staff, student or to the institution.

-What is the role of the safe harbour?
+What is the role of the Safe Harbour?

 The safe harbours’ role is to listen to your concerns and signpost relevant university procedures, policies and services.
 The safe harbours are academic staff drawn from different subject areas within the school.
-PhD students, research and academic staff in the School of Maths of Physics are welcome to approach any safe harbour in confidence, particularly if they feel it would be useful to discuss their issue with someone who works in a different part of the school.
+PhD students, research and academic staff in the School of Mathematics and Physics are welcome to approach any safe harbour in confidence, particularly if they feel it would be useful to discuss their issue with someone who works in a different part of the school.

-Why contact a safe harbour?
+Why contact a Safe Harbour?

-You may approach a safe harbour to discuss more-or-less any issue, but they are in place particularly to be able to discuss issues such as
+You may approach a safe harbour to discuss more-or-less any issue, but they are in place particularly to be able to discuss issues such as:

 - Bullying & Harassment